falkecarlsen/esus-tmv23/README.md

 - Start+enable the wrapper `systemctl enable --now esus-wrapper`

 # Performance
-- Reading from BMS API all measurements for one day takes ~1m20s
+- Reading from BMS API all measurements for one day takes ~1m20s.
+On 4 core VM, reading 30 days takes ~30m.
 - Writing transformed points to local InfluxDB instance takes 16s to precompute, and 10s (preliminary) to write to db.
     - Extrapolating this means that we consume 1 time unit of computation per 1000 time units monitored.
 Polling once every 15 minutes (0/15/30/45 minutes + epsilon) can expose measurements as soon as they're available.